barumau/pandunia/english/109_jumla_bina.md

 **a**
 – but (introduces a word or phrase that contrasts with or contradicts the preceding word or phrase)
 **ki**
-– that (introduces a clause which is the subject or object of a verb, is reported speech, or which is a complement to a previous statement)
+– that (introduces a clause which is the subject or object of a verb or is reported speech)
 **do ki**
 – so that, in order that, with the result that
 **ze ki**